-Sreenath Nair studied Theatre and Performance studies at several Indian and British Universities: University of Calicut in 1992; Rabindra Bharathi University in 1995; Mahatma Gandhi University in 1997 and University of East Anglia, Norwich in 2002.
-He completed his PhD in 2005 at the University of Aberystwyth, Wales and in the same year he joined in the Department of Drama at the University of Lincoln as a Lecturer.
-His doctoral thesis on Restoration of Breath is a pioneering work in the field of intercultural performance theory and practice published by Rodopi in 2007.
-His research continues to develop on embodied methodologies, the Natyasastra, rasa theory, intercultural performance theory and practice on which he has been publishing scholarly articles and book chapters.
-He has been invited to several international conferences for Keynote lectures including Finland, Norway, Spain and India.
+Sreenath Nair studied Cultural and Critical Theories and Performance studies at several Indian and British Universities: University of Calicut in 1992; Rabindra Bharathi University in 1995; Mahatma Gandhi University in 1997 and University of East Anglia, Norwich in 2002.
+He completed his PhD in 2005 at the University of Aberystwyth, Wales and in the same year he joined in the College of Arts at the University of Lincoln as a Lecturer.
+His doctoral thesis on Restoration of Breath is a pioneering work in the field of ethnography, culture and intercultural performance published by Rodopi in 2007.
+His research continues to develop on embodied methodologies (the body and culture) in a variety of aesthetic, epistemological and practical contexts, establishing an ongoing dialogue between the Indian (Asian) and Western intellectual traditions.
+He has been publishing scholarly articles and book chapters since 2007.
+He has been invited to several international conferences for Keynote lectures including Finland, Norway and India.
 He was awarded the Leverhulme International Fellowship in 2011.
 He accepted the Scholar-in Residence appointment at Tisch School of the Arts at New York University in 2012.
 During his visit in the United States of America, he has lectured and conducted workshops at Columbia University and New York University on Restoration of Breath, a pioneering research combining the body, culture, ethnography and performance theory.
 He holds the honorary position of the Research Advisor of Doctoral Studies at the Dance Studies, University of Auckland, New Zealand since 2013.
-He is the Editor-in-Chief of Indian Theatre Journal published by Intellect.
+He is the Editor-in-Chief of Indian Theatre Journal published by Intellect and Fellow of the Higher Education academy, UK.
 His publications include: Restoration of Breath: Consciousness & Performance (Rodopi, 2007); The Natyasastra and the Body in Performance (McFarland, 2015); Manikin Plays (Cambridge Scholars Press, 2013); Evocative Body: Technique as Knowledge in Indian Performance (Co-authored with Ralph Yarrow) Routledge (forthcoming).

-Sreenath Nair invites M Phil/ PhD applications in the following areas: Asian (Indian) theatre; Intercultural theatre; embodied methodologies; actor training; Natyasastra Studies; performance theory; the body & culture.
+Sreenath Nair invites M Phil/ PhD applications in the following areas: the body & Culture; Asian (Indian) performance theory & practice; embodied methodologies; the Natyasastra Studies.

 Module Leader: MA Research Methodologies